wordofwarning/wordofwarning.org/current/2015-domestic/daytime/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic II"
-show: "Saturday Daytime 12noon-5pm"
+show: "Saturday Daytime"
 artist_size: 1
-show_size: 3
+show_size: 2
 header_image:

 # ABOUT THE SHOW - LAYOUT